|17/09/2014 update: Microsoft have released a , which you might want to try instead of this one.

 Designing a URL structure for a SharePoint farm sounds like a straightforward task.
 Surely it’s just a case of creating a few Web apps and corresponding DNS entries, right?
 Continue reading

-I have spent the last 3 days at the International SharePoint Conference in London, organised by Combined Knowledge.
+I have spent the last 3 days at the in London, organised by Combined Knowledge.
 Continue reading

 Today we are going to be taking a look at the fill-factor option that is available within SQL Server 2005 and later, in the context of Microsoft SharePoint.